What is Stormwater?

-TWU has developed a Storm Water Management Program as part of a new storm water discharge permit for the Denton campus.
-The Storm Water Management Program describes the Best Management Practices (BMPs) that TWU will be implementing to reduce our impact on storm water discharged from the campus.
+TWU maintains a Stormwater Management Program as part of the discharge permit for the Denton campus.
+The Stormwater Management Program describes the Best Management Practices (BMPs) that TWU will be implementing to reduce our impact on stormwater discharged from the campus.
 BMPs have been selected for each of the following categories:

 - Illicit Discharge Detection and Elimination

-TWU has also developed a Spill Prevention Control and Countermeasures (SPCC) Plan for the Denton campus primarily aimed at controlling environmental impacts from potential releases of petroleum products.
+TWU has also developed a Spill Prevention Control and Countermeasures (SPCC) Plan for the Denton campus primarily aimed at controlling environmental impacts from potential releases of oils and petroleum products.

 What You Can Do

 There are a number of simple things that you can do that will help prevent storm water pollution on campus:

 - Never dump/pour anything into the storm drains or onto the ground!
 Contact the Risk Management at x2924 for assistance with proper disposal procedures.